b. Athens, Greece, 1993 - based in Los Angeles, California.

-Their research focuses on understanding softness as an agential and queer quality with the ability to disrupt the rigidity and control of a techno-capitalist system of surveillance and heteronormative domination.
+Another part of their research is exploring the affordances of softness as an agential and queer quality with the ability to disrupt techno-capitalist systems of surveillance and heteronormative domination.
 They think about softness as something deviant, dirty, glitchy, ecological and agential, rather than clean, sterile, and predictable.
-Their background in sculpture and performance have deeply informed their filmmaking and media arts practice.
-At the moment, they are exploring “post-cinematic softness,” focusing on the materiality of the moving image itself, texture, time, affect, and embodiment, rather than a closed narrative, and how this speaks to a lineage of queer filmmaking, as well as feminist avant-garde and experimental video art.
-Their film practice, always comes back to their installation roots, creating spaces where softness becomes a material strategy and a political one, shaping how images are encountered, how time is felt, and how bodies can (trans)form.
+Softnes intervene into technology by shifting theories of intelligence from disembodied computation toward material, relational, and more-than-human ways of knowing (“soft intelligences”).
+In their work, softness also becomes a tool for experimental cinema making, shaping the materiality of the moving image, non-linear perceptions of time, and sensory embodiment.
+Their background in sculpture and performance has deeply informed their filmmaking and media arts practice.
+They approach both the cinematic and the technological through an affective experience that disrupts rigid narratives and notions of efficiency, control, and optimization.
+Their moving-image practice always comes back to their installation roots, creating spaces where softness becomes a material strategy and a political one, shaping how images are encountered, how time is felt, and how bodies can (trans)form.

 They hold a BFA in Visual Arts and Sculpture from the Athens School of Fine Arts in Greece and an MFA in Media Arts from DMA-UCLA's School of the Arts and Architecture, supported by numerous scholarships, including those from the Fulbright Foundation, the Onassis Foundation, and the UCLA Stavros Niarchos Foundation.
 Their work has been supported and exhibited by institutions internationally such as Bristol’s Center for Contemporary Arts (Arnolfini), Honor Fraser Gallery, REDCAT (Roy and Edna Disney CalArts Theater), Los Angeles County Museum of Art (LACMA) x UCR as part of PST Art, Gray Area, Hebbel Am Ufer (HAU), Wrightwood 659, NRW-Forum Dusselforf, Onassis ONX, TRANSFER Gallery, and Thessaloniki Biennale, among others.